andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

+A system that "hides information"

+???

 In other words, it should be a part of the system that "hides information" about the specific responsibilities it has been given.

+---

+Matches your organization structure?

+???

 Even more ideally, it should be closely aligned with your organization structure.
 For example, the Marketing domain may surface the code required to implement the microsite or landing page experiments.

+---

+Let's start simple: one module for each context.

 ---